Belmore Road ramps

 Updates and announcements

-Early work ahead of major construction will start on Monday 30 April on the Belmore Road Ramps.
+Major construction started in April and is progressing well.
 The project is due for completion in early 2019, weather permitting.
 For more information please view of download the latest Community Update (PDF, 3.0Mb).

-Early work ahead of major construction will start on Monday 30 April on the Belmore Road Ramps.
+Major construction started in April and is progressing well.
 The project is due for completion in early 2019, weather permitting.

 For more information please view of download the latest Community Update (PDF, 3.0Mb).